TheComputerM/sveltyper/README.md

 ### CLI

 Make sure your package.json has an entrypoint in the `svelte` field and then run this command to generate type definitions in the `types` folder.
+This CLI is only optimized for simple packages, if you have a more complex usecase, please use the JS API to generate types.

 ```sh
 sveltyper types